Alexey Pajitnov: Career

 In 1977, Pajitnov worked as a summer intern at the Soviet Academy of Sciences.
-Once he graduated in 1979, he accepted a job there working on speech recognition at the Academy's Dorodnitsyn Computing Centre.
+Once he graduated in 1979, he accepted a job there working on speech recognition at the academy's Dorodnitsyn Computing Centre.
 When the Computing Centre received new equipment, its researchers would write a small program for it in order to test its computing capabilities.
 According to Pajitnov, this "became [his] excuse for making games".
 Computer games were fascinating to him because they offered a way to bridge the gap between logic and emotion, and Pajitnov held interests in both mathematics and puzzles, as well as the psychology of computing.

-Searching for inspiration, Pajitnov recalled his childhood memories of playing pentominoes, a game where you create pictures using its shapes.
+Searching for inspiration, Pajitnov recalled his childhood memories of playing pentominoes, a game in which the user creates pictures using its shapes.
 Remembering the difficulty he had in putting the pieces back into their box, Pajitnov felt inspired to create a game based on that concept.
 Using an Electronika 60 in the Computing Centre, he began working on what would become the first version of Tetris.
-Building the first prototype in two weeks, Pajitnov spent longer playtesting and adding to the game, completing it on June 6, 1984.
-This primitive version did not have levels or a scoring system, but Pajitnov knew he had a potentially great game, since he couldn't stop playing it at work.
+Building the first prototype in two weeks, Pajitnov spent longer playtesting and adding to the game, completing it on June 6, 1985.
+This primitive version did not have levels or a scoring system, but Pajitnov knew he had a potentially great game, since he could not stop playing it at work.

 The game attracted the interest of coworkers like fellow programmer Dmitri Pevlovsky, who helped Pajitnov connect with Vadim Gerasimov, a 16-year-old intern at the Soviet Academy.
 Pajitnov wanted to make a color version of Tetris for the IBM Personal Computer, and enlisted the intern to help.
 Gerasimov created the PC version in less than three weeks, and with contributions from Pevlovsky, spent an additional month adding new features like scorekeeping and sound effects.
-The game, first available in the Soviet Union, appeared in the West in 1986.
+The game, first available in the Soviet Union, received international releases through Mirrorsoft and Spectrum Holobyte in 1988.

 Pajitnov created a sequel to Tetris, entitled Welltris, which has the same principle, but in a three-dimensional environment where the player sees the playing area from above.

 Tetris was licensed and managed by Soviet company ELORG, which had a monopoly on the import and export of computer hardware and software in the Soviet Union, and advertised with the slogan "From Russia with Love" (on NES: "From Russia with Fun!").
-Because he was employed by the Soviet government, Pajitnov did not receive royalties.
+Because he was employed by the Soviet Academy of Sciences, Pajitnov did not receive royalties.